Cycletouring the

 for all routes are available in the guide:

-the current one with the maps printed double sided
+Get the current one with the maps printed double

-on plastic material, not the old superceded one with
+sided on plastic material, not the old superseded

-the maps printed on watersoluble paper!
-Note that
+one with the maps printed on water soluble paper!

-forests etc, where the roadsurface is not paved.
-I
+through forests etc, where the road surface is not

-would suggest a 35mm tyre or wider, especially in
+paved.
+I would suggest a 35mm tyre or wider,

 goes in the opposite direction).
 Kamperen bij de